 Read More:

-Themes of Coexistence and Conflict
+Themes of Coexistence, Power, and Socio-Political Drama

 At its core, "Kingdom of the Planet of the Apes" explores themes of coexistence and conflict.
 The film describes the ethical and moral dilemmas faced by both humans and apes as they navigate a world where survival often comes at the cost of compassion.
 It questions what it means to be civilised and challenges the audience to reflect on their own notions of humanity and animality.